Renault 9 and 11: United States and Canada

 The subcompact sized automobile was manufactured and marketed in North America by American Motors Corporation (AMC) as the Renault Alliance from model years 1983 to 1987, and with a three and five door hatchback variant, the Renault Encore marketed beginning in 1984.
-For 1987, AMC offered the one year only GTA Sedan and Convertible, which included a 2.0 L engine, sport suspension, aerodynamic body kit, and Ronal wheels.
+For 1987, AMC offered the one year only GTA sedan and convertible, which included a 2.0 L engine, sport suspension, Zender GmbH aerodynamic body kit, and Ronal wheels.
 The Encore was renamed to Alliance Hatchback in the same year.

 Production of the Alliance and GTA was discontinued after Chrysler's buyout of AMC in 1987.
 A total of 623,573 units were manufactured.

+In culture

+In the 1985 James Bond film A View to a Kill, a Renault 11 TXE taxi plays a significant role.
+Renowned stuntman Rémy Julienne coordinates a sequence in which the roof of the Renault 11 is torn off and the car is cut in half during a collision with a Renault 20.